Skip to content

 For straight portability, the following 3 criteria must be met:

-• The amortization period of the new loan cannot exceed the amortization remaining from the original loan (up to a maximum of 25 years or a 30-year amortization through CMHC Home Start.)
+• The amortization period of the new loan cannot exceed the remaining amortization from the original loan (up to a maximum of 25 years or a 30-year amortization through CMHC Home Start.)

 • The new loan-to-value (LTV) is equal to or less than the current LTV of the existing property.